 Do you want to grow in your understanding of the foundational and significant elements of your faith?
 Do you want to challenge yourself and your faith with new questions and new thinking?
-Come with us as we explore biblical study, spiritual formation, current events, and health and wholeness in our Adult Education classes.
+Come with us as we explore biblical study, spiritual formation, current events, and health and wholeness in our Adult Formation classes.

-For more information, contact Amey Upton, Director of Adult Education.
+For more information, contact Amey Upton, Director.

-Join the Adult Education Planning Team!
+Join the Adult Formation Team!